 Curry leaves add that indefinable flavour to South Indian dishes, without which they are incomplete.
-Curry leaves don’t taste like curry – they assumed that name because of their ubiquitous use in the curries of South India.
+They are an exclusive Indian garnish that gives a subtle taste and aroma to almost all South Indian dishes.
+Curry leaves don’t taste like curry – they assumed that name because of their ubiquitous use in the dishes of South India.

 A curry leaf is compound and consists of up to 20 small leaves arranged in pairs along a middle rib.
 For cooking purposes, the leaves are torn from the rib to facilitate cooking and eating.
 In South Indian recipes ten curry leaves more often than not refers to ten of the small leaves, or about one half to one full leaf, rather than ten large ribbed leaves.